aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

     c.
 Confusion matrix

-Both metrics 5a & 5b requires predicted labels & predicted probabilities in order to plot curve.
+Both metrics 5a & 5b requires predicted labels & predicted probabilities in order to plot curve, mostly used by internal development team.
+Confusion matrix may be required in there is a need to see the exact number of TP, TN, FP, FN.

 # In-depth metrics
-This section covers some of the depth metrics used in different AI domain.
+This section covers brief introdution of the depth metrics used in different AI domain.
 Do note that this is not exhaustive list.

 1. Evaluation metrics for NER

+   Involves classification of multiple words
    - Message Understanding Conference (MUC)

-     - Corrrect (COR)
+     Used for measuring the prediction class against true label class
+     - Corrrect (COR): Both prediction and true labels are the same
-     - Incorrect (INC)
+     - Incorrect (INC): Prediction and true labels do not match
-     - Partial (PAR)
-     - Missing (MIS)
+     - Partial (PAR): Some of the text in the prediction matches the true labels
+     - Missing (MIS): No prediction from model when there is true labels
-     - Spurius (SPU)
+     - Spurius (SPU): Wrong prediction when no true labels

    - International Workshop on Semantic Evaluation (SemEval)

-     - Strict
-     - Exact
-     - Partial
-     - Type
+     Used as different evaluation scheme (strict or lenient) for the length of the words and classification type
+     - Strict: Same length of words, correct type
+     - Exact: Same length of words, correct/incorrect type
+     - Partial: Different length of words, correct/incorrect type
+     - Type: Different length of words, correct type

 2. Evaluation metrics for Object Detection

-   - Intersection over Union (IOU)
+   - Intersection over Union (IOU): evaluates the degree of overlap between the ground truth bounding box with the prediction bounding box

-   - Average Precision (AP)
+     IoU = $\frac{Area of overlap}{Area of union}$
+   - Average Precision (AP): Area under the precision-recall curve evaluated at IOU threshold. eg. AP50 means IoU above 0.5 is TP while
+   AP75 mean IoU above 0.75
-   - Mean Average Precision (mAP)
+   - Mean Average Precision (mAP): AP is calculated individually for each class, then performed averaging of AP values over all classes

 # High level metrics (Regression)
 This section covers some of the most common metrics used for evaluating model for regression problem.

-1. MAE
-2. MSE
+1. Mean Square Error (MSE)

+   Average of the squared differences between the actual and the predicted values.
+The lower the value, the better the regression model.
+It penalizes the outliers most, not very useful when outliers is present.

+2. Root Mean Square Error (RMSE)

+   Square root of MSE, used when MSE value is too big for comparsion

-3. RMSE
+3. MAE

+   Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
+MSE gives larger penalization to big prediction error as compare to MAE.

-4. RMSE
+4. R2

+   One of the popular metrics, express as percentage.
+Large R2 value indicates a better fit, the closer to 1, the better the regression model.
+Easier for comparsion as it ranges from 0 to 1.

-5. R2
+5. Adjusted R Square

+   Similar to R2 but adds precision and reliabilty by considering additional independent variables that tend to skew the results of R-squared measurements